 Besides the physical importance of outdoor play, social and emotional development is learned as well.
 When children are allowed unstructured play outside, they develop communication skills through social interaction with other children.
-Inventing games, making rules, and learning new games, teaches decision making, organizational skills and allows for cognitive growth.
+Inventing games, making rules, and learning new games, teaches decision making, organizational skills, and allows for cognitive growth.

 School aged children need to release energy after engaging in academic activity that requires concentration and focus.
 By allowing a child to release their energy through rigorous outdoor play, children are allowed to recharge their batteries and return to their academic studies with more positive energy.
 Physical activity is an essential component to academic learning.

-Natural light and fresh air are vital to the immune system and they stimulate the brain to regulate emotions.
+Natural light and fresh air are also vital to the immune system and they stimulate the brain to regulate emotions.
 This in turn reduces the chance of depression and helps to develop a positive emotional state.